-To help you refresh your home, you can get a free cleaning set with your first order of $20 from Grove Collaborative.
+To help you refresh your home, you can get a free cleaning set with your first order from Grove Collaborative.
 Get the following FREE: Mrs. Meyer’s Spring hand soap, dish soap, multi-surface spray, walnut scrubber sponges, and free shipping & free VIP trial.

 Week 4 of my 30 Day Spring Cleaning Challenge included cleaning the windows.

 Window tracks can be very hard to clean.
 The space in the tracks can be so small that I have had trouble cleaning them.
 I have tried to vacuum some of the dirt out, but it’s such a small space that it just didn’t work.
 The dirt is now caked on and they are filthy!

 Because I have had so much luck with baking soda and vinegar in other areas of my house, I figured that I would give it a shot here!
 Here is what the window tracks look like.
 As you can see the top tracks are filthy.
 It took me about two minutes to clean the bottom track.
 No scrubbing involved.

 - paper towels or other absorbent cloth*